frankyang3/cs1xa3/Project01/README.md

 ```

 This will then prompt a user input menu.
-Select the feature by typing in a digit between 1-5
+Select the feature by typing in a digit between 1-9
+Typing 9 will exit the program

 1. FIXME Log
 2. Checkout Latest Merge
 3. File Size list
 4. File Type Count
+5. Switch to Executable
+6. Backup and Delete
+7. Priority TODO
+8. Conflict Detector
-5. Quit Program
+9. Quit Program

 Menu Reference: Code was used from *https://linuxhint.com/bash_select_command/* and *https://tldp.org/LDP/Bash-Beginners-Guide/html/sect_07_03.html*